Genoa CFC: Garbutt revival

 In the early part of the 1920s, Genoa remained strong contenders in the Northern section.
 Garbutt led Genoa to championship success in 1922–23; beating Lazio 6–1 in the final, over the course of two legs.
 The following season, Genoa made their way past Bologna in the Northern finals, but not without controversy; after riots in the second leg during the game in Bologna, the game was called off and FIGC awarded Genoa a 2–0 victory.
+Bologna won their first championship In Great controversy, with the shadow of the fascist regime (Leandro Arpinati, a prominent and influential fascist gerarca form Bologna was a key figure), and the British news paper "the Guardian", described the events of what went down in history as the "scudetto delle pistole" (the pistols' scudetto) as the greatest injustice ever suffered by a football team.
 In the national final that season, Genoa beat Savoia 4–1 over the course of two legs; this would be their ninth and to date final Italian championship.

 The squad during these two championship victories included; Giovanni De Prà, Ottavio Barbieri, Luigi Burlando and Renzo De Vecchi.
 With Genoa's championship victory in 1923–24 came the introduction of the scudetto patch; which means following the season within which a club wins an Italian league championship, they are allowed to wear a shield shaped patch on their shirt which features the colours of the Italian flag.
 For the rest of the 1920s, the club's highest finish was in second place: the 1927–28 season when Genoa finished runners-up to Torino, with striker Felice Levratto scoring 20 goals in 27 games.